Skip Navigation

 The Truth About Working Capital Loan Providers

-But why are we mentioning all this?
-Because if you run a quick Google search for 'business loans' or 'working capital loans, ' you'll likely stumble upon a 'top 10 best-working capital loans' list or ads from companies like Lending Tree or BusinessLoans.com.
-But here's the catch - these aren't direct funders or brokers.
-They're lead aggregators- lead-generating marketers whose core business is to sell leads to buyers who will sell their product to these users.
+Why are we mentioning all this?
+If you search 'business loans' or 'working capital loans' on Google, you'll find a 'top 10 best-working capital loans' list.
+You'll also see ads from companies like Lending Tree or BusinessLoans.com.
+But here's the catch - these companies are not direct funders or brokers.
+They're lead aggregators.

 The problem with lead aggregators is that they take your information and sell it to 'funders' looking for leads.
 You then end up with dozens of calls from 'funders,' making it hard to assess your best option.